hawkinsw/quic-wg-wiki/Second-Implementation-Draft.md

 * Further revisions to mechanisms in the First Implementation Draft (e.g. changes to the public header format, connection close).

 * Transport Parameter Exchange.
 At the very least, the four parameters specified as MUST in the draft.
+(TODO: is this four, or five?
+Per draft-05, servers must send the stateless reset secret, and clients must understand it)

 * Address validation and HelloRetryRequest